EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Evaluation

-\textbf{Target Palm Recognition Models. } We evaluate our spoofing attack on two categories of target palm recognition models: palmprint-based and palmvein-based.
-For palmprint-based models, we follow PCE-Palm~\cite{jin2024pce} and Diff-Palm~\cite{jin2025diff}, and adopt three backbone architectures: ResNet50~\cite{He2015}, MobileFaceNet~\cite{chen2018mobilefacenets}, and PalmNet~\cite{genovese2019palmnet}, all with an input resolution of 224×224.
-Specifically, ResNet50 is a deep residual network with skip connections for strong discriminative learning, MobileFaceNet is a lightweight CNN optimized for resource-limited devices, and PalmNet integrates Gabor filters with a PCA-based unsupervised scheme to produce highly discriminative descriptors from limited, label-free data.
-All palmprint models are trained with ArcFace~\cite{deng2019arcface} with parameters margin m=0.5, scale s=48 recommended by \cite{jin2025diff}.
-For palmvein-based models, we follow PVTree\cite{shang2025pvtree} and adopt ResNet101~\cite{He2015} trained with ArcFace (margin m=0.5, scale s=64) for 20 epochs on synthetic and real datasets using 8 GPUs and a batch size of 32.
-Table~\ref{tab:target_models} summarizes all target models, their training datasets and their true accept rate (TAR@1e-4) after training.
+\textbf{Target Palm Recognition Models for Spoofing. }We evaluate our spoofing attack against two categories of target palm recognition models: palmprint-based and palmvein-based.
+For palmprint-based models, we follow PCE-Palm~\cite{jin2024pce} and Diff-Palm~\cite{jin2025diff}, adopting three backbones, ResNet50~\cite{He2015}, MobileFaceNet~\cite{chen2018mobilefacenets}, and PalmNet~\cite{genovese2019palmnet}, with an input size of 224$\times$224, all trained using ArcFace~\cite{deng2019arcface} (margin $m$=0.5, scale $s$=48).
+For palmvein-based models, we follow PVTree~\cite{shang2025pvtree} and adopt ResNet101~\cite{He2015} trained with ArcFace ($m$=0.5, $s$=64) for 20 epochs on real datasets.
+Table~\ref{tab:target_models} summarizes all target models, their training datasets, and true accept rates.
+Spoofing is evaluated in a 1:100 identification setting: reconstructed and diffusion-restored images are directly used as input probes against enrolled galleries, and we measure whether the target models accept these probes as genuine.

-\textbf{Restoration Model Training. }We employ DiffPIR as our image restoration model.
-To account for modality differences, we train two separate models for palmprint and palmvein with their respective dataset.
-Following~\cite{DDPIR}, the network is configured with $64$ channels, two residual blocks per resolution, and attention at the $16\times16$ resolution.
-We set the diffusion process to $1{,}000$ steps with a linear noise schedule, and adopt the Adam optimizer with a learning rate of $2\times 10^{-4}$.

-\textbf{Evaluation Metrics.} We conduct comprehensive evaluations using multiple metrics following established practices in the literature.
+\textbf{Evaluation Metrics.} To ensure objective and domain-aligned assessment, we adopt standard evaluation metrics widely used in the literature on biometric spoofing and side-channel attacks~\cite{emiris,long2024eye}.